 The Pantheon on a late-winter evening. © Erin Zaleski 2013

 Once again, I’m here in a Paris beset with mood swings as the city transitions from one season to another.
-The days are getting longer though, and a few days ago the evening the sky had a striking, Maxfield Parrish-ness to it as the last of the light faded away.
+The days are getting longer though, and a few evenings ago the sky had a striking, Maxfield Parish-ness to it as the last of the light faded away.

 Autumn light in the Luxembourg Gardens on an October evening. © Erin Zaleski 2012